 - retained and submitted along with the application for registration which is issued to you in the summer months.

-All final year students are strongly advised to attend these information sessions and complete the forms listed above in order to ensure the registration process is completed prior to the commencement of the school year.
+All final year students are strongly advised to attend the information sessions and complete the steps listed above in order to ensure the registration process is completed prior to the commencement of the school year.
 It is advisable to fully read the NQT Registration Information Leaflet which discusses in detail each step leading to registration and includes answers to many Frequently Asked Questions.

-Newly qualified teachers in general are granted registration with conditions pending the successful completion of all post-qualification professional practice requirements.
+Please note: Newly Qualified Teachers in general are granted registration with conditions pending the successful completion of all post-qualification professional practice requirements.